Skip to main content

 With trajectory_stride: N, scoring runs every Nth turn boundary (default 3).
 Stride 1 is slowest but most granular; 3 is recommended for long conversations.

-When detail: true, each trajectory entry also includes raw_scores (filtered to codes above 0.01) and calibrated (filtered to codes above 0.05).
+When detail: true, each entry also includes the raw_scores and calibrated fields above.
 Significantly increases response size on long conversations.

 Detail mode (detail: true)